This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is sepsis treated?

-Sepsis is a serious condition.
-Treatments are often done in an intensive care or critical care unit of a hospital.
+Several treatments may be needed if sepsis causes one or more organs to stop working correctly.
+Treatments are often started in the emergency room and continued in an intensive care, or critical care unit of a hospital.
 You may need any of the following:

 When should I contact my healthcare provider?